gramener/gramex-guide/workshop/building-ml-apps-rapidly/README.md

 Now, let’s save your app as repository on Github.
 You (or anyone) can run it with the Gramex IDE.

-1. If you don’t have a Github account, sign up at https://github.com/join
-2. If you have a Github account, log in at https://github.com/login
 3. Create a new repository at https://github.com/new.
-Call it “admission”.
-Click “Create repository”
+Call it "admission".
+Click "Create repository"

    ![Screenshot](new-github-repo.png){.img-fluid}